The Lathe of Heaven: Plot summary

 Orr is concerned that Haber is violating his civil rights.
 He contacts lawyer Heather Lelache, who witnesses one of Haber's therapy sessions.
 Lelache then gains memories of two different timelines, proving the existence of effective dreaming.
 Orr tells Lelache that the world was destroyed by nuclear war in April 1998.
 Orr dreamed it back into existence as he lay dying in the ruins.
-He now doubts the reality of what now exists, considering it nothing more than a mere dream.
+He now doubts the reality of what now exists, considering it a mere dream.